 What you'll learn

-Each Sketchy Setups covers all the steps you need to get your instrument set up, in the right order for the best results.
-Play an instrument that is perfectly tweaked for your playing style.
+Each Sketchy Setups guide covers all the steps you need to get your instrument set up, in the right order for the best results.

 - How to assess and measure the current settings

 - How to use the truss rod to set neck relief

 - How to set and balance a tremolo/vibrato bridge

 Just pick the Sketchy Setups guide for your guitar or bass and walk through the setup process with simple, friendly help at every stage.
 You’ll get starting points for setup measurements and be encouraged to experiment from there to find the very best setup — The one that's just right for you.

 Who is it for?

 I've had guitar techs email to tell me they've found these guides really useful but I wrote Sketchy Setups aiming at players just beginning their setup journeys.